Snake Plant vs ZZ Plant: Which Low-Maintenance Houseplant Wins?

 Watering: Two Camels in a Pot

 Both plants are drought-adapted and store water — the snake plant in its thick, succulent-like leaves, the ZZ in its potato-like rhizomes underground.
 Both will forgive you forgetting to water for a month.
+In winter, I have left both for six weeks without water and found them looking exactly the same as the day I stopped.

 Winner: Draw — both are equally forgiving of drought and equally unforgiving of overwatering.

-This is where the aesthetic difference is sharpest.
 Snake plants grow vertically — tall, rigid, sword-like leaves shooting straight up from the soil.
 They are architectural, sculptural, and add height without width.
 A mature ‘Laurentii’ in a terracotta pot looks like a piece of modern art.
+The clean lines and sharp edges suit minimalist, Scandinavian, and contemporary interiors beautifully.
+A single tall snake plant in a corner can anchor an entire room.

 ZZ plants grow outward.
 Arching stems with rows of glossy, rounded leaflets create a lush, tropical canopy effect.
 They fill space horizontally and feel softer, more organic.
+The naturally waxy, high-gloss leaves catch and reflect light, giving the plant a polished, almost artificial look — people frequently mistake healthy ZZ plants for fake ones.
+This makes them excellent for shelves, tabletops, and areas where you want fullness rather than height.

 Winner: Snake plant for variety and vertical impact; ZZ for lush, tropical width.